bpetri/node-wiring-c/README.md

 This branch contains a Celix-based implementation for the INAETICS wiring capabilities.

-## current stage of development

-Note that neither removeImportedWiringEndpoint nor removeExportedWiringEndpoint is currenlty implemented

 ## Building and execution instructions

 0. Be sure to have installed cmake,apr,apr-util,zlib,curl and jansson libraries